overturetool/overturetool.github.io/_workshops/19th-overture-workshop.md

 **NOTE: We expect this to be a hybrid event in the sense that you can participate in person or online.**

 ## Registration
-To register for this workshop, please email <overture19request@gmail.com> to request the link to participate.
+To register for this workshop, please fill https://forms.gle/mdUWR1yoRubDJe5X7 .

 ## Presentations
 The description of presentations will be described once publications have been submitted.